-Prostate cancer can be indolent and slow growing, and early cancer may not have symptoms.
-This means that many of the 'missing' men will be in the community and missing the opportunity for earlier diagnosis and treatment.
+Prostate cancer can be indolent and slow growing, and early symptoms may be very mild or tolerated, and like those of benign disease.
+This means that many of the 'missing' men will be in the community but missing the opportunity for earlier diagnosis and treatment.